Time-Reversal Invariant Topological Moir\'e Flatband: A Platform for the Fractional Quantum Spin Hall Effect

 The sublattice-polarization is not just a fine tuning effect of the chiral limit and a similar effect has been discussed in lattice models \cite{PhysRevLett.131.026601,PhysRevB.108.L081117,PhysRevB.86.121105}.
-In Fig.\ref{fig:chiral} (a), we plot the sublattice weight for the topmost flat band at different chiral ratios $r$.
-The sublattice weight for the $n$-th band is defined as $u^{(n)}_{A/B}=\sum_{I}|u^{(A/B)}_{I,n}|^2$ where $u^{(A/B)}_{I,n}$ is the eigenstate for the $n$-th band projected to $A/B$ sublattice and $I$ is the shorthand of the indices other than sublattice.
-We clearly see that even for $r=0.5$ there already exists a substantial sublattice polarization for the whole band, which is more prominent near the $\gamma$ point.
-In the chiral limit $r=0$, the polarization is maximized and in the upper band all the fermions with $s\tau=\uparrow+$ come from $A$-sublattice only, which is consistent with our analysis above.
-In Fig.\ref{fig:chiral} (b) we show the Chern numbers for the four flat bands. {With sublattice polarization, each of these four flat bands hosts only one Kramers' pair of fermions and is therefore topological with $\nu_{A,B}=\pm1$ as indicated in the plot.
-If the Fermi level is located in the middle of the lower two bands, then tuning $\mu$ results in a topological phase transition as indicated in Fig.\ref{fig:chiral} (c), where in the chiral limit the trivial regime shrinks to a point at $\delta=0$.}
+In Fig.\ref{fig:chiral} (a) and (c), we show the sublattice weight for the topmost flat band for twisted bilayer TMD and germanene respectively \footnote{The sublattice weight for the $n$-th band is defined as $u^{(n)}_{A/B}=\sum_{I}|u^{(A/B)}_{I,n}|^2$ where $u^{(A/B)}_{I,n}$ is the eigenstate for the $n$-th band projected to $A/B$ sublattice and $I$ is the shorthand of the indices other than sublattice.}.
+For TMD bilayers, the sublattice polarization is always almost maximized for a large range of parameters, while for germanene bilayers, it is maximized only when the system is near to chiral limit and magic angle ($\alpha\to\alpha_c$ and $r\to0$).
+In Fig.\ref{fig:chiral} (b) and (d) we show the Chern numbers for the four flat bands, which help us to further identify the $\mathbb{Z}_2$ flatbands according to Eq.\eqref{eq:z2}.
+For TMD bilayers, since we neglected the SOC in the conduction band, there are only two $\mathbb{Z}_2$ flatbands with B-sublattice polarization, which are separated by many other bands due to large $\lambda$ [gray area in Fig.\ref{fig:chiral} (b)].
+In contrast, the germanene bilayers can host four energetically close $\mathbb{Z}_2$ flatbands, If the Fermi level is located in the middle of the lower two bands, then tuning $\delta$ results in a topological phase transition as indicated in Fig.\ref{fig:chiral} (e), where in the chiral limit the trivial regime shrinks to a point at $\delta=0$.